-- It is recommended that Ulster County Civil Service cast as wide a net as possible to attract a diverse pool of candidates. - Plan an inclusive community event
+- Intentional Community Engagement Reach out to build relationships with the minority population in our community can only help in attracting and recruiting more diversity in RPD. - It is recommended that Ulster County Civil Service cast as wide a net as possible to attract a diverse pool of candidates. - Plan an inclusive community event.